storyfeet/dugi_bialan/content/grammar.md

 * "dan" : because/from : followed by a noun or adjective
 * "weni" : done/complete/already : followed by a verb
 * "go" : saying/quote : followed by the quoted clause (use "")
+* "o" : Imperetive/Vocative/Polite Call : followed by either a verb or someone to call politely
 * "boina" : before : followed by a noun
 * "devin" : before : followed by a noun